Home » Recipes » Dessert » Raspberry Linzer Tart Cookies

 Once the dough has been rolled out, use a two-inch cookie cutter to cut out cookies.
 You can also use a biscuit cutter.

 Place half of the cookies on the cookie sheet.
-For the other half of the cookies, use a small, round cutter (a half-inch to an inch works best) and cut a round hole in the center.
+For the other half, use a small, round cutter (a half-inch to an inch works best) and cut a round hole in the center.
 Place these cookies on the cookie sheet, leaving an inch between cookies.

 Take any leftover dough scraps from what you rolled out and the center pieces that you cut out, and roll it out again to make more cookies.